Raja Uda MRT station: Exits and entrances

 Entrance A, B and D is currently open for public entry except for Entrance C which has not been built yet.

 Nearby

 The station is behind Menara TH Selborn, currently housing the Federal Territory branch offices of the Election Commission of Malaysia.

 The station is also nearby the National Library of Malaysia and the National Heart Institute (IJN).

+Bus Services

+Being the station located in city centre, there are no MRT feeder buses available.
+Several trunk buses are available via the nearby Setia Sky Residences bus stop.